Old Dominion University: History

 In 1932, Lewis Warrington Webb joined the faculty as an instructor of engineering; he would later be called "the Father of Old Dominion".
 After serving ten years as an instructor at the Norfolk Division of the College of William and Mary, Webb was appointed assistant director in 1942.
 Webb also served as director of the Defense and War Training Program from 1940 to 1944.
 Through its defense and training classes, the Norfolk Division contributed to the American WWII war effort.
-The program also allowed the school to remain open during a period when many young men were in armed service.
+The program also allowed the school to remain open during a period when many young men were in the armed service.
 The program attracted many women, who learned aircraft repair, drafting, and other war-related subjects.
 In 1946, Webb was appointed Director of the Norfolk Division.
 Webb's dream was to see the Norfolk Division become an independent institution.The two-year Norfolk Division rapidly evolved into a four-year institution, gaining independence from William and Mary in 1962.
 On February 16, 1962, the William and Mary system was dissolved under General Assembly legislation that was signed by Governor Albertis S. Harrison.
 Later that year the Norfolk Division was renamed Old Dominion College.
 Webb served as the first president of Old Dominion College from 1962 to 1969.

-Frank Batten, who was the publisher of The Virginian-Pilot and The Ledger-Star and member of the Norfolk Division's advisory board, was chosen as the first rector of Old Dominion College on May 27, 1962, holding the position until 1970.
+Frank Batten, who was the publisher of The Virginian-Pilot and The Ledger-Star and a member of the Norfolk Division's advisory board, was chosen as the first rector of Old Dominion College on May 27, 1962, holding the position until 1970.
 (The College of Engineering was named in his honor in 2004.)
 In 1964, the first students lived on campus in dormitories Rogers Hall and Gresham Hall, named for members of the advisory board.

-Growth in enrollment, expansion of research facilities, and preparation for graduate programs led the board to seek to university status.
-In 1969, Old Dominion College transitioned to Old Dominion University under the leadership of President James L. Bugg, Jr. During Bugg's tenure, the earliest doctoral programs were established, along with a university-wide governance structure with representation from faculty, administrators and students.
-Bugg also reestablished the Army ROTC program that had been originally created in 1948 but abandoned during the Korean War.
+Growth in enrollment, expansion of research facilities, and preparation for graduate programs led the board to seek university status.
+In 1969, Old Dominion College transitioned to Old Dominion University under the leadership of President James L. Bugg Jr. During Bugg's tenure, the earliest doctoral programs were established, along with a university-wide governance structure with representation from faculty, administrators, and students.
+Bugg also reestablished the Army ROTC program that had been created in 1948 but abandoned during the Korean War.

-In the 1970s, under President Alfred B. Rollins, Jr., Old Dominion established partnerships between regional organizations such as NASA, the U.S. Navy, Eastern Virginia Medical School, and Norfolk State University.
-Under Rollins, the university expanded its state and private funding, improved student services and introduced an honors program.
+In the 1970s, under President Alfred B. Rollins Jr., Old Dominion established partnerships between regional organizations such as the Eastern Virginia Medical School and Norfolk State University.
+Under Rollins, the university expanded its state and private funding, improved student services, and introduced an honors program.
+In 1971 Old Dominion University established its own police force and hired several officers to attend the Tidewater Police Academy.
+In 1977 the Virginia General Assembly passed the Campus Police Act giving public campus police officers full law enforcement authority.

 Since this time, the university has continued to expand, now enrolling over 24,000 students.
 The Norfolk campus has experienced significant growth in both student population and geography.
 Additionally, ODU has established satellite campuses in Virginia Beach, Portsmouth, and Hampton.

-In 2022, the university announced a $500 million capital campaign.